(Please note: Zugimpex does not provide services to US citizens and to US residents.)

-Remember: the incentives of Slovakia are an excellent complement to those of Switzerland: Zugimpex helps customers to combine the advantages of Switzerland, Slovakia, Malta and other countries.
+Remember: the benefits of Slovakia (low dividend tax, liberal business laws) are an excellent complement to those of other countries: Zugimpex helps customers to combine these advantages.
 We know which steps are necessary; with our local offices, we offer various services from one source.

 Please note that VAT registration according to § 4 is handled restrictive by the tax office and requires a domestic turnover of 50,000 Euros.
 Registration according to § 7a is easily possible, and with this the company can issue invoices abroad immediately, but the input tax is not deductible.
-This means if a company purchases services from abroad subject to the reverse charge system, a tax-liability for VAT arises, but without §4 registration there is no deduction of the same amount allowed, so the result is a tax of 20% of the service costs that is lost.
-Because of the behavior of the administration, to apply for registration under § 4, a longer lead time and the inclusion of a local specialist has to be planned.
-Alternatively, ready made companies with a §4 VAT number are available.
+This means if a company purchases services from abroad subject to the reverse charge system, a tax-liability for VAT arises, but without §4 VAT registration there is no deduction of the same amount allowed, so the result is a tax of 20% of the service costs that is lost.
+Because of the behaviour of the administration, we recommend buying an existing company with a §4 VAT number.

-There is a tax of 21% for companies and a tax rate from 19% to 25% for individuals, and self employed have an option to deduct up to 20.000 Euro as flat fee for costs without further proof.
+In Slovak Republic, there are taxes of 21% for companies and a from 19% to 25% for individuals(income tax rate), and every self-employed person has an option to deduct up to 20.000 Euro as flat fee for costs without further proof.

-Corporations are taxed only on corporate profits: since 2017 there is a taxation on dividends at shareholders level in Slovakia, but there are ways to avoid it.
-Because dividends usually are taxed in the country of residence, a partnership can be a good solution.
+Corporations are taxed only on corporate profits: since 2017 there is a 7% taxation on dividends at shareholders level in Slovakia, relevant for dividends on profits from 2017.
+Corporate shareholders are not subject to this dividend tax.
+Dividends usually are taxed in the country of residence, so a foreign partnership can be a good solution.

-Interesting possibilities for accounting policy: for example, in the evaluation of inventory or of receivables.
-This can be combined with e.g. Austrian group taxation which allows compensating profits with losses of associated companies.
+Interesting possibilities for accounting policy: for example, the tax legislation allows a 150% deduction of costs for research and development, or benefits in the evaluation of inventory or of receivables.
+This possibility to influence the tax base can be combined with e.g. Austrian group taxation which allows compensating profits with losses of associated companies.

 The advantages of a “s.r.o. & k.s.”
 (Ltd. & Limited Partnership):